The Classics

 Florence Scovel Shinn was an artist, teacher, and metaphysical author who blended spiritual law with practical action.
 Known for her emphasis on affirmations and 'the power of the spoken word,' she taught that life is a game to be played with faith, fearlessness, and right action.

-Read more →New ThoughtCharles F. Haanel
+Read more →Charles F. Haanel

 1866-1949